divagar2903/divagar2903/README.md

 - 👋 Hi, I’m @divagar2903
 - 👀 I’m interested in datascience and AI
-- 🌱 I’m currently learning datascience in NaanMudhalvan platform
+- 🌱 i would like to be an data scientist
-- 💞️ I’m looking to collaborate on IBM
+- 💞️ I’m looking to collaborate with zoho corporation
 - 📫 How to reach me +91 8608634253
 - thank you!!